-- The 805 possesses HEPA filters that capture 99 percent of dirt and prevents the escape of particles as small as 10 microns.
+- The 805 possesses HEPA filters that capture 99 percent of dirt and prevent the escape of particles as small as 10 microns.

-- The 650 model can detect particle via acoustic sensors only.
+- The 650 model can detect particles via acoustic sensors only.
 The 805 model uses both optical and acoustic sensory mechanisms to detect dirt.

 - The 805 uses series 2dirt detect technology to support its optical and acoustic sensors.
 The 650 uses an inferior series 1 dirt detect technology.

 It goes without saying that the Roomba 805 takes the cake by guaranteeing a better cleanup due to its superior AeroForce system that maximizes suction power.